 Granted, upon hitting the publish button your content might create a viral effect and generates lots of social buzzes.
-But you’ll notice after some days of going live that everything about your great content dwindle down like a drop of water and vanish into the atmosphere like a vapor.
+But you’ll notice after some days of going live that everything about your great content dwindles down like a drop of water and vanishes into the atmosphere like a vapor.

 This is where the SEO aspect of your great content will come handy and drive close targeted audience to your content for as long it remain on the first pages of search engines like Google, Yahoo, and Bing.

 Proper Keyword research is the starting line to effective and rewarding search engine optimization strategies.
 As long as people continue to use the search engines to find answers to their problems, keyword research will continue to be an integral part of SEO.

 With all the social media boost in referral traffic and the noise that (Social media sites) drive insanely amount of traffic to publishers websites.
 Search traffic remains the best of them all and drive free targeted traffic than all social media sites combined.

 The return on investment for search traffic out-weight that of social media sites.
 Only email marketing gives a better return on investment than SEO according to business2community in 2013.

 Search engines remain the largest drivers of targeted traffic to websites (outside of direct visit).
-And Google remain at the forefront of the search engines business with a market share of about 91.5%, leaving the rest to scramble with 9.5% – You can’t beat that!
+And Google remains at the forefront of the search engines business with a market share of about 91.5%, leaving the rest to scramble with 9.5% – You can’t beat that!